dyegoe/dotfiles/README.md

     - Kingston (SSD) nvme1n1
   - Select `Mount point assignment`
   - Click `Next`
-  - For `/` Mount point, select the disk where Fedora will be installed: `nvme1n1p1`
+  - For `/` Mount point, select the disk where Fedora will be installed: e.g. `nvme0n1p1`
     - Ensure that the `Reformat` switch is on.
-  - For `/boot/efi` Mount point, select the disk with an existing EFI partition: `nvme0n1p1`
+  - For `/boot/efi` Mount point, select the disk with an existing EFI partition: e.g. `nvme1n1p1`
   - For `/boot` Mount point, click on the trash icon to remove it.
   - Click `Next`
   - Check the `I understand that some existing data will be erased`